What It’s Really Like Travelling Through the Canadian Rockies Onboard Rocky Mountaineer

-In Jasper, I was reunited with the train (same luxe Rocky Mountaineer GoldLeaf coach, different team of delightful Hosts) for my return trip west.
+After an overnight stay at the famous Fairmont Jasper Park Lodge, I was reunited with the train (same luxe Rocky Mountaineer GoldLeaf coach, different team of delightful Hosts) for my return trip west.

 Although the second leg of this new route would mirror my initial trek from Vancouver to Kamloops, the first day’s travel on “Journey Through the Clouds” covered fresh ground—and some truly majestic mountain scenery along the Fraser and Thompson River valleys.
 It’s here that the train passes into the shadow of behemoths like Mount Fitzwilliam and Mount Robson, which, at a staggering 3,953 metres, is the tallest peak in the Canadian Rockies.
 It’s so high, in fact, that the summit actually has its own weather system and is often cloaked in a shroud of dense alpine clouds.
-Find out more fascinating Canadian Rockies facts.

 Having covered travel for the past 14 years of my career as a journalist, I can truthfully say there are few things more annoying than a tour guide who doesn’t know when to stop talking.
 Thankfully, Rocky Mountaineer GoldLeaf Service has taken this into consideration, and has found a happy medium with Hosts that are neither incessantly rambling, nor unhelpfully silent.
 Instead, you’re treated to a refreshingly intimate (almost folksy) style of storytelling, as Hosts point out key attractions en route.